alichtman/gopro-chaptered-video-assembler/README.md

 ...
 ```

-The `combined` directory will be created in the current directory, and all output files will be found there.
+The `output` directory will be created in the current directory, and all output files will be found there.

 Additionally, paths with apostrophes (and theoretically other special characters) are supported: